AMReX-Astro/Castro/docs_new/source/AMR.rst

 we have a coarse level and one fine level with a refinement ratio of two, then for normal subcycling the fine grid takes two timesteps for every one timestep taken by the coarse level.
-The strategy advocated by the original  paper (and Miniati and Colella) is to only do the AMR synchronization at the actual synchronization time between coarse and fine levels, that is, at the end of the second fine timestep.
+The strategy advocated by the original Castro paper (and Miniati and Colella) is to only do the AMR synchronization at the actual synchronization time between coarse and fine levels, that is, at the end of the second fine timestep.
 Consequently, we actually only update the source terms after that second